emmercm/www/src/blog/_amortize-your-learning.md.md

 ## Audience three: the public

+You should be motivated by both helping yourself and your colleagues, but if not, write how-to guides for clout.

 ## Closing thoughts

 There's a Ralph Waldo Emerson quote from his essay titled "[Compensation](https://en.wikipedia.org/wiki/Compensation_(essay))" that gets referenced often when talking about the "pay it forward" movement: